Skip to content

 openLink(url) => Promise<void>Open a URL or deep link

-back() => Promise<void>Press the back button (Android)
+back() => Promise<void>Press the Android back button or browser history back

 MethodSignatureDescription